The Hustle (film)

 The film was theatrically released in the United States on May 10, 2019, by United Artists Releasing, and internationally distributed by Universal Pictures.
-It received mostly negative reviews from critics and grossed $97 million worldwide.
+It received negative reviews from critics and grossed $97 million worldwide.

 Plot

 Penny Rust is a young, Australian, small-time con artist who catfishes wealthy men, pretending to be an attractive young lady looking for love; then showing up on the first date claiming to be friends with her persona and convincing the man into giving her lots of money, which she claims will go to her persona.
 Josephine Chesterfield is a young, British, sophisticated con artist who cons the world's richest men out of their money.
 Their idol is the legendary con artist “Medusa” whose real identity is unknown.

-The two con artists meet for the first time while travelling on the French Riviera.
+The two con artists meet for the first time while traveling on the French Riviera.
 Not willing to take a chance with any competition, Josephine tricks Penny into staying on the train.
-However, after realising Penny managed to con a wealthy man who Josephine intended to swindle, she has Penny arrested.
+However, after realizing Penny managed to con a wealthy man who Josephine intended to swindle, she has Penny arrested.
 Josephine pays Penny’s bail and advises Penny to leave the country.
-While on the plane leaving France, Penny encounters a wealthy Danish man who Josephine stole a highly valuable piece of jewellery belonging to his wife (which he was hoping to sell to pay his gambling debts and then replace with the money he got from the original).
-Because the jewellery was stolen, he is unable to get any money and his wife has subsequently filed for divorce.
+While on the plane leaving France, Penny encounters a wealthy Danish man from whom Josephine stole a highly valuable piece of jewelry belonging to his wife (which he was hoping to sell to pay his gambling debts and then replace with the money he got from the original).
+Because the jewelry was stolen, he is unable to get any money and his wife has subsequently filed for divorce.
 Penny is furious that she was tricked, but returns to Josephine begging to be taught how to become professional like her.

 Josephine and Penny execute a complicated con act against multiple rich men called The Lord of the Rings, stealing engagement rings.
 The plan works but Josephine refuses to pay Penny because she's an apprentice.
 Penny and Josephine wager Penny's entire net worth of $500,000 using billionaire Thomas Westerburg, the creator of a tech app called YaBurnt, as their victim.